tjh/tjh.github.io/_posts/2010-07-02-ppl-day-19-successive-refinement-part-1.markdown

 ## Today's Reading: pg 177 - pg 186

 Well, not a lot to say for this first portion of the chapter.
 I will say this, I read a ton of code and need more time to digest it.
-Another run-through tomorrow will help.The following made me really happy I don't used Java:
+Another run-through tomorrow will help.

+The following made me really happy I don't used Java:

 > It's remarkable how much code is required to flesh out the details of this simple concept.
 One of the reasons for this is that we are using a particularly wordy language.
 Java, being a statically typed language, requires a lot of words in order to satisfy the type system.
 In a language like Ruby, Python, or Smalltalk, this program is much smaller.